10 best places to visit in Thailand

 4. Scuba diving in Koh Tao

 After Samui, we ferried to Koh Tao and basically had a day trip in the jungle.
 We got bitten to death but it was defo worth it.
-Koh Tao is one of the best places in the world to scuba dive, and although I was mad nervous I knew I couldn’t pass up such an opportunity.
+Koh Tao is one of the best places in the world to scuba dive, and although I was mad nervous I knew I couldn’t pass up such an opportunity on my trip to Thailand.
 All the instructors are super nice and help you through if you’re a beginner.
 Koh Tao is such a beautiful, undisturbed island, unlike Koh Samui which is a lot more touristy (but nonetheless, still v v pretty).

 5. Koh Nang Yuan

 Off the coast of Koh Tao is a famous island named Koh Nang Yuan.
 We took a 10-minute long tail boat to the island and climbed to the top just to witness the view.
 There’s only one resort and restaurant on the entire island, there are also no roads, so the only way to get about is by walking.
 Parts of the island are joined up purely by a strip of beach which makes for an amazing view from the top.
 It’s a hell of a climb, but it’s definitely one of the best places to visit in Thailand!

 6. Koh Phangan